cardano-foundation/developer-portal/docs/operate-a-stake-pool/hardware-requirements.md

 description: Minimum hardware requirements to run a stake pool
 image: ../img/og-developer-portal.png
 ---
-The latest technical specifications and supported platforms can be found on the Cardano release page in [Cardano GitHub Page](https://github.com/input-output-hk/cardano-node/releases).
+The latest technical specifications and supported platforms can be found on the [Cardano Node release page](https://github.com/input-output-hk/cardano-node/releases).

 Currently the following specifications are recommended: